What to Say to a Grieving Widow or Widower

 How to support a grieving widow or widower

 Sometimes, just being with someone, but not necessarily feeling you have to talk, can be comforting for them.
 Should they want to relate an experience shared with their partner; this is a good sign.
 If there is any event that you shared with the deceased, such as an evening out or other social interaction, then perhaps this is a good time to remember it together.

 Occasionally mentioning the deceased, rather than avoiding their absence, could help the bereaved to acknowledge the subject of their partner’s death.
 This could bode well for his family and friends, especially if young children are involved.
 Anything that helps to substantiate the life of that person and how important they were to their family and friends is worthwhile.

 Sometimes it’s good to grieve alone

-Spending some time alone, can allow the widow or widower to confront any thoughts that could be hard to acknowledge whilst there are other people around.
-It can be comforting to grieve with your friends and family, but sometimes it’s good to grieve alone.
+Spending some time alone can allow the widow or widower to confront any thoughts that could be hard to acknowledge.
+It can be comforting to grieve with your friends and family, but sometimes it’s good to grieve by your self.
 This can help with coming to terms with the finality of death and the need to accept the outcome.

-For the bereaved, knowing there are people looking out for them allows the opportunity for giving-in to grief when needed.
-An awareness of your concern for their well-being will help them to help themselves and eventually be on the road to recovery.
+For the bereaved, knowing there are people looking out for them allows them the opportunity to give in to grief when needed.
+Coming to terms with the idea of not being part of a couple any more will always be difficult and it will take time for them to accept the reality of this.
+An awareness of your concern for their wellbeing will help them to help themselves and to eventually find the road to recovery.